 - Flight and accommodation costs tend to be expensive than other time.

 During the autumn season, all types of treks are possible.
 You can go for either a challenging trek in higher altitudes or a moderate trek in lower altitudes.

 Autumn is the best time to go for the Everest Base Camp Trek as you will get a crystal clear view of the mountains.
 The sky is also clear and the temperature is moderate.
 You will witness the breathtaking views of some highest peaks including Mt.
 Everest, Mt.
 AMadablam, Mt.
 Nuptse, Mt.
 Lhotse and more.

 Autumn is also the best season for the Annapurna Circuit Trek in Nepal.
 The weather is pleasant and comfortable.
 You will get the perfect view of snow-capped mountains such as Annapurna I, II, III, IV and Dhaulagiri ranges.

-Travel tips for visiting Nepal during Autumn Season
+Tips for Best Time to Visit Nepal during Autumn Season

 - As the nights are colder, sleeping bag is compulsory while trekking on popular trails.

 - You need to pack good hiking boots and warm gears.